orkhaan007/FindJob/README.md

 Welcome to the FindJob Explorer Project!

-Explore the world of job opportunities with our C#-based application.
+Explore the world of job opportunities with our C#-based console application.
 Discover, customize, and stay updated on job listings that match your preferences.

 ## Features